CrunchyData/pg_tileserv/README.md

 [travisbuild]: https://api.travis-ci.org/CrunchyData/pg_tileserv.svg?branch=master "Travis CI"

-An experiment in a [PostGIS](https://postgis.net/)-only tile server in [Go](https://golang.org/).
+A [PostGIS](https://postgis.net/)-only tile server in [Go](https://golang.org/).
 Strip away all the other requirements, it just has to take in HTTP tile requests and form and execute SQL.
-In a sincere act of flattery, the API mimics that of the [Martin](https://github.com/urbica/martin) tile server.
+In a sincere act of flattery, the API looks a lot like that of the [Martin](https://github.com/urbica/martin) tile server.

 # Setup and Installation